dmlc/gluon-nlp/scripts/bert/index.rst

 SQuAD 1.1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the following command to fine-tune the BERT model for SQuAD1.1 dataset.
+Use the following command to fine-tune the BERT base model for SQuAD1.1 dataset.

 Note that this will require more than 12G of GPU memory.